dguaderrama/bootcamp-jb/about.md

 ![iplant-logo]({{site.baseurl}}{{ASSET_PATH}}/images/iplant_logo_300.jpg)

-####WHO:

-iPlant Collaborative, UAGIST Center, and NEON Inc.

-This Spatial Data Carpentry site and Bootcamp are a product by the iPlant Collaborative with help from the UAGIST Center and NEON Inc.

-####WHAT:

-Spatial Data Boocamp

 This website, Spatial Data Carpentry, has been developed to provide the materials for the Spatial Data Carpentry.

 The left-hand navigation (Contents), provides the bootcamp material from start (Setup) to finish (Show your results).

 Please see More Reading.. for further learning.

-####WHEN:

-Summer 2015, TBD

 The first run of the Spatial Data Carpentry will be held in summer 2015, TBD.

-####WHERE:

-BIO5 Institute, The University of Arizona

-####WHY:

-Provide a foundation for researchers and professionals looking to become more familiar with spatial data.
+This Spatial Bootcamp is a product by the iPlant Collaborative with help from the UAGIST Center and NEON Inc.

 This material has been created in hopes of providing a foundation for researchers and professionals looking to get more familiar with spatial data.